-6.1 Who can Make a Report of Prohibited Behaviour
+6.1 Who can SubmitMake a Report of Prohibited Behaviour

-Any individual or organization may make a Report of a Prohibited Behaviour.
+Any individual or organization may submitmake a Report of a Prohibited Behaviour.

-6.2 Reports by Minors

-- 6.2.1 Reports may be made by a Minor. - 6.2.2 Minors may, but are not required to, have a parent/guardian or other adult serve as their representative during the CSSP Process.
-The CCES may determine that the CCES must disclose information to the parent/guardian that a Report was made. - 6.2.3 In deciding whether a Minor's parent/guardian must be notified of a Report, the CCES will assess factors such as the alleged Prohibited Behaviour (e.g., sexual abuse, grooming, boundary transgressions), the role of the Respondent in sport (e.g., being in a
+- 6.2 Reports May be Made by Minors - 6.2.1 Reports may be broughtmade by a Minor. - 6.2.2 Minors may, but are not required to, have a parent/guardian or other adult serve as their representative during the process set out in the CSSP Process.
+The CCES may determine that the CCES must disclose information to the parent/guardian that a Report was made. - 6.2.3 In deciding whether a Minor's parent/guardian must be notified of a Report, the CCES will assess factors such as the alleged Prohibited Behaviour (e.g., sexual abuse, grooming, boundary transgressions), the role of the Respondent in sport (e.g., being in a position of trust or authority), the age of the Minor, and the decision-making capacity of the Minor submittingmaking the Report. - 6.2.4 Where the CCES determines that it will contact a parent/guardian under the CSSP Rules, the CCES will make reasonable efforts to first notify the Minor prior to contacting the parent/guardian. - 6.2.5 A Minor may choose to withdraw their Report.
+The CCES may still proceed with the Report as an anonymous Report.
+Where there is a requirement to report to child welfare or other authority, or an overriding concern for the welfare of the Minor, the CCES will notify the appropriate authorities and/or the parent/guardian of the Minor.